casper-zielinski/LeetCode-Exercises/README.md

 }
 ```

 > and I just used Linked List, which worked, the result came the same as in the test cases, but the test cases didn't work, so i made it again using the ``ListNode.java`` Class.
 > This is the Method using Linked List:

+**The Code (in Solution.java) :**

 ```java
 public LinkedList<Integer> addTwoNumber(LinkedList<Integer> l1 , LinkedList<Integer> l2)